pjbriggs/scripting-and-programming/building_rpms.md

 Setting up
 ----------

- 1. It's recommended to create a dummy user specifically for making RPMs (however I build them as myself); most essentially, __never build RPMs as `root`__
+ 1.  __Never build RPMs as `root`__: it's recommended to create a dummy user specifically for making RPMs, however I normally build them as myself.

- 2. Install the necessary development tools on your system:
+ 2. __Install the necessary development tools__:
     * `yum install rpmdevtools`
-    * `yum groupinstall "Development Tools"
+    * `yum groupinstall "Development Tools"`

- 3. Set up the RPM directory structure: run the `rpmdev-setuptree` utility, which will create an `rpmbuild` directory containing `BUILD`, `RPMS`, `SOURCES`, `SPECS` and `SRPMS`.
+ 3. __Set up the RPM directory structure__: run the `rpmdev-setuptree` utility, which will create an `rpmbuild` directory containing `BUILD`, `RPMS`, `SOURCES`, `SPECS` and `SRPMS`.